zkhan93/zkhan93.github.io/articles/c/_posts/2016-06-15-factorial-in-c-using-array.markdown

 `arr[0] = 0, arr[1] = 2, arr[2] = 4` and `carry = 0`
 and at this point we'll update the value of `index` also.

-Likewise each value of `j`is multipied in the value stored in `arr`.
+Likewise each value of `j`is multiplied in the value stored in `arr`.

 Lastly, after coming out of the `for` loop we have to print the number stored in the `arr`, but remember in the reverse order, starting from `index`-1 to 0.